MrLoh/thesis-davidson/manuscript.md

 > "The whole thinking process is still rather mysterious to us, but I believe that the attempt to make a thinking machine will help us greatly in finding out how we think ourselves." [@Turing:1951cd, p.
 465]

 So the Turing Test and the related task of constructing a machine which can pass it, is a practical device to learn more about the nature of thought and communication.
 This resonates very much with Davidson's philosophy.
 For the essential paradigm shift of his philosophy about language is following Quine's rejection of Carnap's Logical Empiricism[^empiricism].
-The objective of a theory of meaning for Davidson "is sought not in reductive analyses [of the meaning of expressions], but rather in showing how evidence can be marshalled in support of a theory of interpretation for a speaker." [@Lepore:2009d, p.
+The objective of a theory of meaning for Davidson "is sought not in reductive analyses [of the meaning of expressions], but rather in showing how evidence can be marshalled in support of a theory[^theory] of interpretation for a speaker." [@Lepore:2009d, p.
 9] Philosophy is not an a priori discipline but simply a more general empirical discipline. "'Language is a social art' [...and] evidence for its acquisition and deployment must be intersubjective, and, hence, recoverable from overt behaviour" [@Lepore:2009d, p.
 22--23].
 Therefore the search for a definition of meaning or of intelligence itself is rather uninteresting.
 A definition is only relevant as part of an empirical theory that can be judged by its successful application.
 (I'll talk more about this at the end of this section.)
 The search for a definition is therefore replaced by the search of an empirical theory of intelligence.

 From this angle the task of programming a machine which can pass the Turing Test, seems closely related to that of devising and testing an empirical theory of intelligence.
 At least if we accept that the essence of such a theory could be expressed recursively.
 Judging a computer as passing the test is not so different from judging a person as rational being after all.
 Moor argues: